lizheng520-cmd/CM2F-Net/README.md

 # CM2F-Net
-This is the codebase for our paper "Cross-Modal Multi-Level Feature Fusion Method for Continuous Sign Language Recognition".
+This is the codebase for our paper "Cross-Modal Multi-Level Feature Fusion Method for Continuous Sign Language Recognition" which is currently under review at *The Visual Computer*.
 All datasets analysed during this study are available in links.

 ## Prerequisites